safenetforum-community/community-token/token/docs/token.md

 * Parent's Genesis GE is equal children's Genesis GE
 * Graph acyclicity (TODO: check with theory/proofs)
   * Keep list/hashset of visited GEs, check that they are not visited twice
-  * A "self-cycle" is allowed as a special marker of Bridged genesis transaction
 * Sum of inputs = sum of outputs
 * Genesis transaction

+If an invalid transaction is detected during validation of an incoming transaction (someone sent us money), such transaction could be rejected by putting a "burn" GrephEntry (one with empty *outputs*) or publishing a marker.

 ## A Wallet

-List of Private Keys, which Public Keys are outputs of some transactions.
+List of Secret Keys, which Public Keys are outputs of some transactions.
 Together with transaction pointers to include as parents, when user wants to spend the output.

 ??
 Should wallet be kept on the network or locally?
 Two types of the wallet?
 Consider security and convenience.